magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

 ## Overview ##

 The properties of product images used on the storefront are stored in the `view.xml` configuration file.
-This topic provides all details about what proporties are available and how to configure them.
+This topic provides all details about what properties are available and how to configure them.

 <h3 id="view_xml_structure">Configuring image properties in view.xml</h3>